My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Lower fluid intake (but still urinating normally)

-Mornings are generally the best time for a bag change, before breakfast.
-The body has had all night to clear out the system.
-As long as one gets enough RDA of calories, protein and nutrition for the day it usually wards off any hunger for the remainder of the day thus giving amble opportunities for bah changes.
-However if hungry the bag can fill up with plain bile.
+As long as one gets enough RDA of calories, protein and nutrition for the day it usually wards off any hunger for the remainder of the day thus giving amble opportunities for bag changes.

 ---